prvala/AngelApiPrakashvala/README.md

 Please follow below step in order to implement socket using dot net library

-1. Inititalize liberary with crerentials.
+1. Initialize library with credentials.
-2. Login with user name and password and generate token for connecting scoket.
+2. Login with user name and password and generate token for connecting socket.
 3. Connect socket using feedToken, Client_code.
 4. Create a script for required stock watchlist and decide the action for sending script.